Snaacky/thewiki/docs/tutorials/mpv.md

 # mpv

 [mpv](https://mpv.io) is a versatile and lightweight media player with extensive customizability.
-It is used and recommended by most users as it supports a wide range of video file formats, audio and video codecs, and subtitle types.
+It is used and recommended by most enthusiasts as it supports a wide range of video, audio, and subtitle formats.
 Additionally, it offers many advanced features and is available on multiple platforms.

 ## Installation

 ### Windows

-==- 🔧 Installing mpv
++++ 🔧 Installing mpv

 1. Download the latest Windows build of [mpv](https://mpv.io) from [SourceForge](https://sourceforge.net/projects/mpv-player-windows/files/):
 [!button size="s" variant="primary" icon="download" text="64-bit" margin="0 8 0 0"](https://sourceforge.net/projects/mpv-player-windows/files/64bit/)